marcocipriani01/marcocipriani01.github.io-sources/projects/CaprileObservatory.md

 Surrounding the main box, an IR camera, switchable IR LEDs (to avoid disturbing the telescope's CCD) and a PIR sensor were added.

 **Huge thanks to DigitSpace for providing most of the electronics used in this project: they were so kind to send me Arduino sensors, spare electronics parts and a Raspberry Pi camera to complete the server box.
-Here's the list of components used:**
+Here's the list of components we've used:**

 | Component                           | Link                                                                                                                                                                                    |
 | :---------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |